abeering/autoglitch/README.md

 Usage
 -------

-Most simply you can just applythe autoglitch class to an image.
+Most simply you can just apply the autoglitch class to an image.

 ```html
 <img src="foo.png" class="autoglitch" />